 - Inform parents that pupils will be reporting directly to the Learning Co-ordinator, initially for one week, to monitor their work/behaviour

 - Instigate a system of instant withdrawal from lessons pending the setting up of a Pastoral Support Programme

 - Refer to the Assistant Headteacher (Student Support).

 Fixed period exclusion can provide a cooling-off period and an opportunity for all to consider how best to continue the pupil’s education.
 Permanent exclusion will normally be a last resort after strategies linked to the school’s behaviour policy have been exhausted or if allowing the pupil to remain in school would be seriously detrimental to the pupil, the needs of other pupils or staff.

 Prior to exclusion:

-- if events show that support strategy has failed to help the pupil respond, then a decision may be made that a permanent exclusion is appropriate.
-For pupils with a statement of SEN, an emergency review will be convened, prior to exclusion.
+- If events show that a support strategy has failed to help the pupil respond, then a decision may be made that a permanent exclusion is appropriate.
+For pupils with a statement of SEND, an emergency review will be convened, prior to exclusion.

 Delivery of the curriculum to excluded pupils.

 In the initial letter to parents advising of exclusion, the Executive Headteacher will provide details of the arrangements for the setting and marking of work.
 Parents/carers should arrange for the work to be collected and returned for marking.
 This will continue until the pupil returns to school or is taken off roll.